jvilkotis/rpidash/README.md

       UID: 1000
       GID: 1000
       FLASK_ENV: production
+    restart: unless-stopped
 ```

-The host directory `/path/to/data` is mounted to `/data` in the container, enabling persistent storage for the SQLite
+The host directory `/path/to/data` is mounted as `/data` in the container to
-database and application configuration.
+store the SQLite database and app configuration persistently.

 ## Development server